Tomas Scheckter: IndyCar Series

-For 2011, Scheckter joined KV-SH Racing and drive the #07 Team Redline Extreme car in the Indianapolis 500.
-At Loudon, Scheckter would replace the injured Justin Wilson, driving the number 22 car for Dreyer & Reinbold Racing.
-Schekter would also drive the number 07 car in Baltimore.
-For the season's final race in Las Vegas, Scheckter drove the #57 car for Sarah Fisher Racing with Angie's List as the primary sponsor, but the race was red flagged due to a multicar pile up early in the race in which Dan Wheldon was killed.
+For 2011, Scheckter joined KV-SH Racing and drive the No. 07 Team Redline Extreme car in the Indianapolis 500.
+At Loudon, Scheckter would replace the injured Justin Wilson, driving the No. 22 car for Dreyer & Reinbold Racing.
+Schekter would also drive the No. 07 car in Baltimore.
+For the season's final race in Las Vegas, Scheckter drove the No. 57 car for Sarah Fisher Racing with Angie's List as the primary sponsor, but the race was red flagged due to a multicar pile up early in the race in which Dan Wheldon was killed.